-My mother named me Carmel Maree, however when I sent for my birth certificate it had Carmel Marie.
+My mother named me Carmel Maree, however, when I sent for my birth certificate it had Carmel Marie.
 I use this as it makes life easier.
-Not only that my daughter's mother in law's name is Marie so when my granddaughter was born she was named with Marie as a middle name to cover both grandmothers, so very convenient for my daughter, not only that my mother and Marie's mother both had the same name so the next granddaughter was covered as well?
+Not only that my daughter's mother-in-law's name is Marie so when my granddaughter was born she was named with Marie as a middle name to cover both grandmothers, so very convenient for my daughter, not only that my mother and Marie's mother both had the same name so the next granddaughter was covered as well?

-Vera with daughter Monica
+Vera with daughter Monica |

 Nana told me this was her name and that she was registered as being born on the 6th of December instead of the 5th.
 When my brother was born on 6 December Nana was thrilled, he was born on her legal birthday.